netzmacht/contao-toolkit/docs/dca/definition.rst

 DCA Manager
 -----------

 The entry point to access a data container file is the dca manager.
-If you want to access informations from a dca definition, simply get the definition from the dca manager.
+If you want to access information from a dca definition, simply get the definition from the dca manager.

 .. code-block:: php

    <?php

-   use Netzmacht\Contao\Toolkit\DependencyInjection\Services;

    /** @var Netzmacht\Contao\Toolkit\Dca\Manager $dcaManager */
-   $dcaManger  = $container->get(Services::DCA_MANAGER);
+   $dcaManger  = $container->get('netzmacht.contao_toolkit.dca.manager');

    /** @var Netzmacht\Contao\Toolkit\Dca\Definition $definition */
    $definition = $dcaManger->getDefinition('tl_content');